-ATTY ROSAS, OTR/L, is available to our staff, students, and families.
-Her specialty is working with children from birth to five years who are experiencing developmental delays, difficulties with sensory processing, and difficulties with self-regulation.
+ATTY ROSAS, OTR/L is our Director of Family Resources.
+She is available to offer guidance to our staff, students, and families.
+Her specialty is working with parents and children from birth to five years who are experiencing developmental delays, difficulties with sensory processing, and difficulties with self-regulation.
 In addition to her training as an occupational therapist, Atty completed a year-long intensive training program in Infant Family Early Childhood Mental Health through the Santa Clara County Health & Hospital System, Department of Behavioral Health Services.
-She is committed to supporting the social emotional needs of children and families.
+She is committed to supporting the social-emotional needs of children and families.

 At Mandala, part of our mission is supporting families.
 By offering on-site consultation and coaching to families, we help parents with the challenges of parenting young children in today’s complex world.
-Our social worker and our occupational therapist work together to support parents and children at Mandala.
+Our occupational therapist is supported by our LCSW Clinical Consultant in supporting parents and children at Mandala.

 WHAT IS OCCUPATIONAL THERAPY?

 Occupational Therapy helps children participate in daily life activities or “occupations” that are meaningful to them.
 For children, these occupations often relate to the important skills of play, learning and socializing.
 Occupational Therapy uses sensory and motor activities to help improve a child’s ability to participate in these daily activities.

 OCCUPATIONAL THERAPY CAN HELP CHILDREN WHO EXPERIENCE DIFFICULTIES WITH…

 - Sensory Processing Difficulties (taste, touch, sound)

 - Impulse Control